 That's John on the right, and Jason on the left; and Mike in the pic on the right.

-If you read Japanese, you can check out what beers are on each day from the DevilCraft blog here...
+You can check out what beers are on each day from the DevilCraft blog here...
+It's in Japanese but there are photos of the day's offerings on the blackboard in English.